mastodon/documentation/content/en/admin/scaling.md

 Alternatively, you can also use `REPLICA_DATABASE_URL` if you want to configure them all using the same variable.

-`REPLICA_DB_TASKS` will connect to an replica database without any database mangement tasks such as schema management, migrations, seeds, etc. By default it is set to true.
+`REPLICA_DB_TASKS=false` will connect to an replica database without any database mangement tasks such as schema management, migrations, seeds, etc. By default it is set to true.

 `REPLICA_PREPARED_STATEMENTS` is an optional override for the `PREPARED_STATEMENTS` value.
 By default it is set to true if `PREPARED_STATEMENTS` is not set.